Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp

-A wide use of differential distances in our reward instead of directly using the velocities naturally avoids learning overshooting behaviors.
-Note that all reward terms are defined in a generic way, and can be easily configured for an arbitrary robotic arm and hand.
-All reward components are defined to be in the interval $[-1, 1]$.
-This allows to apply relative scaling easily.
-For best performance, we scale the rewards proportionally to frequency of their achievement: $r_{\textrm{T}} \gg r_\textrm{orient} \gg r_\textrm{hold} \gg r_\textrm{reach}$.
+Wide use of differential distances in our reward, instead of directly using the velocities, naturally avoids learning overshooting behaviors.
+Note that all reward terms are defined in a generic way and can be easily configured for an arbitrary robotic arm and hand.
+All reward components are defined to be in the interval $[-1, 1]$ or $[0, 1]$.
+This allows applying relative scaling easily.
+For best performance, we scale the rewards according to their position in the sequence of interconnected sub-tasks, as shown in \reffig{fig:manipulation_reward_diagram}: $r_\textrm{T} \gg r_\textrm{orient} \gg r_\textrm{hold} \gg r_\textrm{reach}$.
 We leave the other rewards unscaled.
-This reduces the probability that the policy gets stuck in local minima created by accumulating rewards granted for actions which can be achieved easier than the final goal.
+This reduces the probability that the policy gets stuck in the local minima, created by accumulating rewards for actions that are easier to achieve compared to the following more complex sub-tasks.

-To summarize, the multi-component reward function can be split into three terms: \begin{enumerate} \item the manipulability penalty reward $r_{\textrm{MP}}$ penalizes being close to singularities and thus helps to avoid unintuitive behavior, \item the grasp reward $r_{\textrm{grasp}}$ encourages reaching the given functional grasp, and \item the manipulation reward $r_{\textrm{man}}$ encourages to reach, hold, and reorient the object. \end{enumerate} Each component is a continuous dense reward.
-The components combine to effectively guide the policy towards learning a robust dexterous pre-grasp manipulation.
-Finally, a sparse component $r_T$ rewards reaching the target grasp.
+To summarize, the multi-component reward function can be split into three terms: \begin{enumerate} \item the manipulability penalty reward $r_{\textrm{MP}}$ penalizes being close to singularities and thus helps to avoid unintuitive behavior, \item the grasp reward $r_{\textrm{grasp}}$ encourages reaching the given functional grasp, and \item the manipulation reward $r_{\textrm{man}}$ encourages reaching, holding, and reorienting the object. \end{enumerate} Each component is a continuous dense reward.
+The components combine to effectively guide the policy towards learning a robust, dexterous pre-grasp manipulation.
+Finally, a sparse component $r_\textrm{T}$ rewards reaching the target grasp.